We want businesses and careers built around Magento Open Source to prosper.

-Most financing will be through membership fees from businesses and individuals.
+Most financing is through membership fees from businesses and individuals.

 The membership fees for individual members will be affordable for someone working with Magento on a regular basis, regardless of their location.

-Companies can become members at higher levels (e.g. bronze, silver, gold) for higher amounts, to contribute to the ongoing development of the platform.
+Companies can become partners at multiple levels (bronze, silver, gold) for higher amounts, to contribute to the ongoing development of the platform.

 Contributing to Mage-OS financially is directly funding the development and longevity of this platform and ecosystem.